Pole Saw Fuel Mix: A DIY Guide for 2-Stroke Engines

 Gasoline Selection

 Ideally, use ethanol-free gasoline (E0) if available.
 If not, ensure the gasoline contains no more than 10% ethanol (E10).
-Never use fuels with higher ethanol concentrations like E15 or E85, as these are highly detrimental to small 2-stroke engines.
+Never use fuels with higher ethanol concentrations like E15 or E85, as they are highly detrimental to small 2-stroke engines.
 Consider adding a high-quality fuel stabilizer, especially if your fuel contains ethanol or if you plan to store the mixed fuel for more than a few weeks.

 Choosing the Right 2-Stroke Oil

-Do not use automotive engine oil (like 5w-30 or 10w-40) in your 2-stroke pole saw.
+Do not use automotive engine oil (e.g., 5w-30 or 10w-40) in your 2-stroke pole saw.
 These oils are formulated differently and are not designed to burn cleanly with gasoline, leading to excessive smoke, carbon buildup, and engine damage.
 You need specific 2-stroke engine oil.

 Two-stroke oils are typically categorized into three main types:

-- Semi-Synthetic Blends: Offering a balance between cost and performance, these provide better combustion cleanliness than conventional oils.
+• Semi-Synthetic Blends: Offering a balance between cost and performance, these provide better combustion cleanliness than conventional oils.

 Step-by-Step DIY Fuel Mixing Guide